mafif21/dietin-app/server/README.md

 - **Get Spesific History**: Get spesific history data from user click
 - **Create History**: Create history after scan the food
 - **Delete Spesific History**: Delete one history
+- **Auth Middleware JWT**: Get user login by firebase JWT ( tokenid )

 ## Tools

 - Node.js
 - Express.js
 - Firestore
+- Cloud Run
+- Docker

 ## How to Install

 1. git clone github repo
 2. run `npm install` to install all depedencies
-3. Configure file `.env` to detail database
+3. Configure file `.env` to set a port for server
 4. Set your database in firestore
+5. Get your service account key.json to access all resource in GCP
-5. Jalankan `npm run start` untuk memulai server.
+6. Run `npm run start` to start a server